 Where The Vessel is and how to get there

-The Vessel is at 20 Hudson Yards, New York, NY 10001, United States.
+The Vessel is located at 20 Hudson Yards, New York, NY 10001, United States.
 You can comfortably walk there from Times Square or from the High Line (you are sure to visit it during your trip).
 Otherwise, it is easily accessible by public transportation: the nearest subway stop is 34 St Hudson Yards (line 7).
+Consult the subway guide so you won't have any doubts.

 Buy tickets for The Vessel at the box office

-You can try to get your free ticket for The Vessel at the building's ticket office, which opens at 11 AM.
-Early in the morning it will be easier to have availability but given the large influx of visitors it is not guaranteed that there will be tickets and you run the risk of being left out.
+You can try to get your free ticket to The Vessel at the building's box office, which opens at 11am.
+Early in the morning it will be easier to get tickets, but given the large number of visitors, tickets are not guaranteed to be available and you run the risk of being left out.

-- For visitors with reduced mobility who use wheelchairs, The Vessel has an elevator to the top floor of the sculpture.
+- For visitors with reduced mobility who use wheelchairs, The Vessel has an elevator that takes them to the top floor of the sculpture.

 - Service animals are welcome